exilenorth/RcloneQBController/docs/Phase4_Development_Plan.md

 *   **Integration:** The `ScriptRunnerService` will be updated.
 After a script process completes, the service will invoke a method that builds and displays a toast notification.
 *   **Notification Content:** The notification will clearly state which script has finished and whether it succeeded or failed, providing at-a-glance status information to the user even when the application window is not visible.

+## 6. User-Friendly Error Handling

+### 6.1.
+Objective
+To abstract and simplify error reporting, presenting users with clear, actionable messages instead of technical exception details.

+### 6.2.
+Implementation Details
+*   **File Creation:** A new service, `UserNotifierService.cs`, will be created in the `/Services` directory.
+*   **Core Logic:** This service will contain a method (e.g., `ShowFriendlyError(Exception ex)`) that maps specific exception types (e.g., `IOException`, `InvalidOperationException`) to pre-defined, user-friendly strings sourced from `TECHNICAL_SPECIFICATION.md`.
+*   **Integration:** Key operations within services like `ScriptRunnerService` will be wrapped in `try-catch` blocks.
+The `catch` block will pass the exception to the `UserNotifierService` to handle the user-facing notification, ensuring consistent and helpful error feedback throughout the application.

-## 6. Final Commit Point
+## 7. Final Commit Point

 Upon completion of all the features detailed in this plan, the work will be committed to the version control repository.
 The designated commit message for this body of work will be:

-`feat: Implement scheduling, settings, system tray, and all remaining features`
+`feat: Implement scheduling, settings, tray, and enhanced error handling`